pzy2000/MulChain/README.md

 ### MulChain

-This is the official repo for our TOSEM paper MulChain.
+This is the official repo for our EMSE paper MulChain.

 **WARNING**: This is an academic proof-of-concept prototype, and in particular has not received careful code review.
 This implementation is NOT ready for production use.